kylemcdonald/AppropriatingNewTechnologies/readme.md

 Smiling is an interesting gesture, because it's one of the few facial expressions that might be considered truly "universal".
 Computationally distinguishing a [genuine smile](https://en.wikipedia.org/wiki/Duchenne_smile) from a fake one is not trivial.

-#### Faces in Interaction

-Golan + Zach's re:face

 #### Haar Detection

 #### Active Appearance Models

 Both Haar detection and AAM can be "fooled" by non-faces in similar ways to humans.
 Greg Borenstein has a good study of AAM [pareidolia](http://urbanhonking.com/ideasfordozens/2012/01/14/machine-pareidolia-hello-little-fella-meets-facetracker/).
+And there is a wonderful project called [Ghosts in the Machine](http://people.ucalgary.ca/~einbrain/new/text/ghosts_in_the_machine.html) that uses Haar cascades to search through noise for faces.

 #### Assignment

-Decide whether to work with [FaceOSC](https://github.com/kylemcdonald/ofxFaceTracker/downloads), [ofxFaceTracker](https://github.com/kylemcdonald/ofxFaceTracker) directly (if you want to work with ofxFaceTracker, you need to contact Jason Saragih immediately for the FaceTracker source).
+First, decide whether to work with [FaceOSC](https://github.com/kylemcdonald/ofxFaceTracker/downloads), [ofxFaceTracker](https://github.com/kylemcdonald/ofxFaceTracker) directly (if you want to work with ofxFaceTracker, you need to contact Jason Saragih immediately for the FaceTracker source).
 Then pick one or more of the following:

-1. Create a system that amplifies facial gestures.
+* Create a system that amplifies facial gestures.
 What gesture do you think is most interesting, or most ignored?
-2. Create an [inverse surveillance](https://en.wikipedia.org/wiki/Sousveillance#Inverse_surveillance) or [personal surveillance](https://en.wikipedia.org/wiki/Sousveillance#Personal_sousveillance) system.
+* Create an [inverse surveillance](https://en.wikipedia.org/wiki/Sousveillance#Inverse_surveillance) or [personal surveillance](https://en.wikipedia.org/wiki/Sousveillance#Personal_sousveillance) system.
-3. Use facial information to create a single image or video that represents a group of people.
+* Use facial information to create a single image or video that represents a group of people.
 It can't be an average face or a Picasa-style "face movie".
-4. Create a "mirror" that gives people a novel understanding of their own face, or challenges their sense of identity.
+* Create a "mirror" that gives people a novel understanding of their own face, or challenges their sense of identity.
+You may create this in an installation format, or for your own personal reflection.

+Second, you should find your favorite example of a face-based media art piece (interactive or not) and add it to the list on [the wiki](https://github.com/kylemcdonald/AppropriatingNewTechnologies/wiki/Faces-in-Media-Art).

+#### Reading

+[Computer Vision for Artists and Designers: Pedagogic Tools and Techniques for Novice Programmers](http://www.flong.com/texts/essays/essay_cvad/) is a slightly dated but excellent essay from Golan Levin.
+It's a quick read, and to understand face tracking in context you need to understand computer vision.

 ### Week 3: February 10